D-Lite: Navigation-Oriented Compression of 3D Scene Graphs for Multi-Robot Collaboration: 3D scene graph compression algorithms

 The idea behind our first algorithm (\namebu, short for Bottom-Up D-Lite) is to iteratively \emph{compress} the \dsgshortname spanner produced by\isExtended{ \texttt{build\_spanner}}{~\cref{alg:build-spanner}}.
 The mechanism is simple: we progressively replace batches of nodes with their parents to reduce size, while attempting to keep the stretch incurred by the shortest paths between terminals low.

-To gain intuition, consider~\autoref{fig:bottom-up} that illustrates three iterations of \namebu on a toy \dsgshortname.\footnote{ \revise{While~\autoref{fig:bottom-up} considers only place and room layers for the sake of visualization, our algorithm applies to \dsgshortnames with any number of layers.} } Dashed edges and light-colored nodes are part of the full \dsgshortname $ \dsg $ and candidates to be added to the compressed \dsgshortname $ \dsgc $.
+To gain intuition, consider~\autoref{fig:bottom-up} that illustrates three steps of \namebu on a toy \dsgshortname.\footnote{ \revise{While~\autoref{fig:bottom-up} considers only place and room layers for the sake of visualization, our algorithm applies to \dsgshortnames with any number of layers.} } Dashed edges and light-colored nodes are part of the full \dsgshortname $ \dsg $ and can be added to the compressed \dsgshortname $ \dsgc $.
 The latter is marked with solid lines and brighter colors.
 The first iteration of \namebu parses the path from $ \source $ to $ \target_1 $ and \reviseral{abstracts away place nodes $ P_3 $ and $ P_4 $, which are replaced} with room node $ R_2 $ \reviseral{that} is a coarse representation of those places (top right).
 Room $ R_1 $ is \reviseral{skipped} because \reviseral{it does not reduce budget} as compared to keeping $ P_1 $.
-Place $ P_2 $ is not removed yet because it lies also on the path connecting pair $ (\source,\target_2) $, \reviseral{while $P_5$ is still needed to connect $(\source,\target_1)$.} Node $ P_2 $ is removed at the second iteration when the path from $ \source $ to $ \target_2 $ is parsed and shortcut through place node $ P_1 $ and room node $ R_2 $ (bottom right).
-The final iteration parses the last portion of the path connecting $ (\source,\target_1) $ and abstracts away the remaining places $ P_5 $ and $ P_6 $ under rooms $ R_2 $ and $ R_3 $ (bottom left).
-An example on an actual \dsgshortname build from synthetic data is shown in~\autoref{fig:bottom-up-example}, where the room node is used to abstract several places. \isExtended{}{More results on \dsgshortnames from synthetic navigation data are provided in~\autoref{app:experiments}.}
+Place $ P_2 $ is not removed yet because it lies also on the path connecting pair $ (\source,\target_2) $, \reviseral{while $P_5$ is still needed to connect $(\source,\target_1)$.} Node $ P_2 $ is removed at the second round when the path from $ \source $ to $ \target_2 $ is parsed and shortcut through place node $ P_1 $ and room node $ R_2 $ (bottom right).
+The final step parses the last portion of the path connecting $ (\source,\target_1) $ and abstracts away the remaining places $ P_5 $ and $ P_6 $ under rooms $ R_2 $ and $ R_3 $ (bottom left).
+An example on an actual \dsgshortname build from simulated data is shown in~\autoref{fig:bottom-up-example}, where the room node is used to abstract several places. \isExtended{}{More results on \dsgshortnames from simulated navigation data are provided in~\autoref{app:experiments}.}